Xezoz/Noonshipco/README.md

-# Shipon Deployment Guide
+# Mership Deployment Guide

-This repository contains a React (Vite) frontend and an Express.js backend that power the Shipon application.
+This repository contains a React (Vite) frontend and an Express.js backend that power the Mership application.
 The notes below explain how to configure the environment variables, run the project locally, and prepare it for production hosting.

 ## Repository structure

 ```
-Shipon/
+Mership/
 ├── backend/   # Express.js API, session handling, MySQL, S3 + Coinbase integrations
 └── frontend/  # React single-page application built with Vite
 ```